Chapter 8: Reading the Future#

 The resulting KM curve:

-• Starts at 1.0 (everyone alive at baseline)
+Starts at 1.0 (everyone is alive at baseline).

-• The median survival time is the point where the curve crosses 0.50
+The median survival time is the exact point on the X-axis where the curve drops below 0.50 on the Y-axis.

 3.3 The Log-Rank Test#

-The log-rank test compares KM curves between two or more groups.
+The log-rank test formally compares Kaplan-Meier curves between two or more groups.

-Framingham research question: Does survival time differ between smokers and non-smokers?
+Framingham research question: Does overall survival time differ between smokers and non-smokers?

-A significant log-rank test (p < 0.05) means the two groups have statistically different survival experiences.
-Combined with the KM plot, this provides both the statistical test and the visual comparison.
+A significant log-rank test (\(p < 0.05\)) means the two groups have statistically different survival experiences.
+Combined with the KM plot, this provides both the statistical evidence and the visual clinical context.

 🔬 Lab Manual — Chapter 8#